 Step 1: Select a cryptocurrency exchange: Besides 3 authorized exchanges, several institutions provide trading services to the public.
 They are exempted from licenses for a certain period because of their earlier operating history long before the regulations in 2019.

-Apart from the legal status, you also should consider a DPT services provider’s financial background and capability concerning the operational experience and services provided.
+Apart from the legal status of bitcoin, you also should consider a DPT services provider’s financial background and capability concerning the operational experience and services provided.
 Cryptocurrencies are risky assets and may call for additional risks like operating efficiency and security if an exchange does not offer comprehensive services as a whole.

 Step 2: Create a cryptocurrency exchange account: Most exchanges offer online account opening services, and the documents required are personal identification like an ID card, a passport, and proof of address.
 Some exchanges may accept the MyInfo system in opening an account.